 - Time-efficient: As a busy entrepreneur, you can invest once a month and let compound interest do the rest.

-Best Index Funds to Consider in 2025
+Best Index Funds for Long-Term Wealth Growth in 2026

 S&P 500 Index Funds (e.g., VOO, SPY)